 Communicating with other team members.

-Sharing work that has been done for quality assurance.
+Sharing completed work for quality assurance.

 Organizing and attending relevant meetings.

 The project manager will ensure that all relevant processes are followed.
 Not doing so would jeopardize the success of the project.

 The project needs to be executed efficiently, and the project manager should regularly report and communicate status and updates to stakeholders, especially the decision-makers.